Passports in Missouri

 When filling out a passport application, you may notice a question about what kind of passport you want – book or card.
 What is a passport book, what is a passport card and why are there two?
-In fact, they serve distinct purposes and you should research the options before selecting.
-You can also order one of each if you wish.
+They serve distinct purposes and you should research the options before selecting, although you can also order one of each if you wish.

 How to Get a Passport in Missouri

 If you have never held a passport or do not meet the qualifications to renew, you should apply for a new passport.
 This requires an in-person visit to a passport acceptance facility.

 You cannot submit your new passport application by mail.
 If you are getting a new passport, you must provide the following documents:

 A complete list of acceptable evidence is available on the DOS website.
 In addition, you must pay the US passport fees – an execution fee and an application fee, paid separately.
 If you are applying on behalf of a child, you must provide additional documentation.

 For a child under 16 years of age, you must provide evidence of parental relationship.
 For a child between 16 and 17 years of age, only parental awareness is needed.
 This can be determined with a signed statement or the parent’s presence during the passport application process.

 Note: You will receive your new passport in the mail in four to six weeks.

 If your passport is close to its expiration date or expired, you should renew it immediately.
 Many countries will not accept passports within six months of the expiration date.
 You can easily renew your US passport through the mail if you meet all the eligibility requirements:

 - It is mostly undamaged.